David-Maura-Rodgers/JavaScript_Project_2/README.md

 ## Features

 Below is a list of features that I have on this site which I will detail individually.
-There is a welcome page with a Start quiz Button that will take the user to the main quiz page.
+There is a welcome page with a Start Quiz Button that will take the user to the main quiz page.
 On this quiz page, there is a quiz area which contains a question display area and four radio buttons that the user can select from to register an answer.
 And below this, but still within the same containing div, the user will receive feedback on their answers.

 There is another div below which contains dynamic icons in response to user input.
 And finally two buttons: Next Question and Restart Quiz along with a score tracker at the bottom.